jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 This RFC shows an example of registering kernels for PluggableDevice.
 Kernel and op registration and implementation API is addressed in a separate [RFC](https://github.com/tensorflow/community/blob/master/rfcs/20190814-kernel-and-op-registration.md).

-To avoid kernel registration conflict with existing CUDA kernels, the backend device_type for kernel registration needs to be seperated from the front-end device type ("GPU").
+To avoid kernel registration conflict with existing CUDA kernels, the backend device_type for kernel registration needs to be seperated from the front-end visible device type ("GPU").
+Two Options:
-&emsp;1) This backend device_type can be an alternative string registered from plugin, and plugin authors use the string in the plugin for kernel registration.
+&emsp;option 1) This backend device_type can be an alternative string provided by plugin, and plugin authors use the string for kernel registration.
-&emsp;2) Another option is that plugin authors only need to register one device type, and Tensorflow proper takes it as the string name for Device registration and makes "PLUGGABLE_" + device type as the device_type attribute in PluggableDevice for kernel registration.
+&emsp;option 2) Another option is that plugin authors only need to provide one device type, and Tensorflow proper takes it as the string name for Device registration and makes "PLUGGABLE_" + device type as the device_type attribute in PluggableDevice for kernel registration.

 **Option 1:**
 Plugin: